Georges Darlan: Political failures and move to Congo (1952–1965)

 In 1952, Georges Darlan decided not to stand in the territorial elections.
 His withdrawal from political life lasted until 1956.
 In that year, he founded a party, Ubangi Emancipation, and ran unsuccessfully in the Bangui municipal election against Boganda.

 In 1957, Georges Darlan reversed his attitude to the RDA and participated in the reformation of the Ubangi section.
 Boganda then accused him being a "messenger of Moscow", a false attack since, from 1950 onwards, the RDA had a liberal orientation.
-In 1959, the founding leader of the RDA, Félix Houphouët-Boigny of Cote d'Ivoire, chose Darlan to lead the RDA campaign in the parliamentary elections of April in the Central African Republic (the name of Ubangi-Shari after December 1958), instead of his brother Antoine Darlan.
+In 1959, the founding leader of the RDA, Félix Houphouët-Boigny of Côte d'Ivoire, chose Darlan to lead the RDA campaign in the parliamentary elections of April in the Central African Republic (the name of Ubangi-Shari after December 1958), instead of his brother Antoine Darlan.
 The RDA obtained 2.4% of the votes and no seats in these elections.
 Darlan fell out of favor with Houphouët-Boigny, who turned his attention to the leader of Congo-Brazzaville, Fulbert Youlou.
 Georges Darlan was ousted in favor of Kobozo, an unknown.

 Georges Darlan left the Central African political scene in 1960 and moved to the former Belgian Congo.
 In 1961, he became the economic adviser to Moise Tshombe in his secessionist government of Katanga.
 The adventure seemed to have come to an end in 1963 when he settled as a merchant in Brazzaville.
 But beginning in 1965, accused of political activity on behalf of Tshombe, the Congo-Brazzaville authorities expelled him to Bangui, where the President of the Central African Republic David Dacko imprisoned Darlan on arrival, probably to discourage him from resuming political activity.
 He was set free after a few weeks.

 On 8 June 1965, George Darlan died, while attempting to set up a business in Bangui.
 Abel Goumba raises the possibility of an assassination: Darlan is said to have drunken a "glass" in the company of a young woman, become ill suddenly, and been hurriedly returned home, where he died.
 For Goumba, the circumstances are similar to the murder by poisoning of the Cameroonian opposition leader Félix-Roland Moumié in Geneva in 1960.
+The Dictionary of African Biography (2011) claims his death was due to a brain hemorrhage.

-Darlan's daughter Danièle is a law professor who has been Président of the Constitutional Court of the Central African Republic since 2017.
+Darlan's daughter Danièle is a law professor who was President of the Constitutional Court of the Central African Republic from 2017 to 2022.